top of page

 Sanitized / Sanitation

 The process of cleaning a product for safe resale.
-Powder products can sometimes be sanitized; liquids, creams, and mascara usually cannot and should not be resold if used.
+Only hard-surface or powder products can sometimes be safely sanitized; liquids, creams, and mascara usually cannot and should not be resold if used.

 Shelf Life

-The total time a product remains stable and effective—includes the expiration date and PAO.
-Proper storage can help extend this.
+The total time a product remains stable and effective—includes the expiration (EXP) date and the PAO.
+Proper storage and an unopened seal help maximize this period.

 Swatched